My name is Jenni Ibrahim and in 1998 after a severe episode of pneumonia, I was left in a coma fighting for my life.

 This year marks my 20th year of living with a chronic lung condition.

 It all happened so quickly.
-I developed a cough and thought I was coming down with a flu or virus.
+I developed a cough and thought I was coming down with the flu or a virus.
 Despite being prescribed antibiotics, the following day I felt worse.
 I was feeling lethargic, in severe pain and struggling to breathe.

 Fortunately, my neighbour checked in on me and took me straight to the hospital – possibly saving my life!